PERTH BASIN OPERATIONS

 processed at the Xyris gas processing facility.

-The project consists of the Beharra Springs, Redback Terrace and Tarantula gas fields, and the Beharra Springs gas processing facilities.
+Beach holds a 50% operated interest in the Beharra Springs project, which consists of the Beharra Springs, Redback Terrace and Tarantula gas fields, and the Beharra Springs gas processing facilities.

 Gas from nearby wells is processed at the Beharra Springs gas processing facility and is sold to Western Australia gas customers.

 - Safety and environmental sustainability are priorities for Beach, and only proven technologies are used in our operations

 - Beach does not undertake any fracture stimulation (fracking) activities in the Perth Basin

 - Exploration in the Perth Basin commenced in the late 1940s

 - More than 200 wells have been drilled onshore in the Perth Basin since that time – Beach has not drilled any wells to date

 The Perth basin is a Silurian to Recent basin with a complex structural history and at least seven major basin phases.
 The basin features several deep depocentres with a maximum sediment thickness of 15000m.